beejjorgensen/bgpython/src/bgpython_chapter_14_exc.md

 ZeroDivisionError: division by zero
 ```

-Those first condensed words on the third line of the exception you see
+Those first condensed words on the last line of the exception you see
 there?
 That's the name of the exception that occurred.

 ```